 Live from Sundance: Tonya Lewis Lee on why she created a ‘Monster’

-The producer — and wife of the iconic Spike Lee — has the hottest film the nation’s largest film festival
+The producer — and wife of the iconic Spike Lee — has the hottest film at the nation’s largest film festival

-6:34 PMPARK CITY, UTAH — Tomorrow is a big day for Tonya Lewis Lee and her team: the January 22 premiere of Monster happens at the Sundance Film Festival, and it’s one of the most anticipated films in Park City.
+6:34 PMPARK CITY, UTAH — Tomorrow is a big day for Tonya Lewis Lee and her team: The Jan.
+22 premiere of Monster happens at the Sundance Film Festival, and it’s one of the most anticipated films in Park City.
 That makes her nervous — “It’s like [people] haven’t seen the movie yet!
 How do [they] know?!” — but it most certainly also makes her feel good.

 And the film’s concept feels very ripped from today’s headlines.

-“Monster is an opportunity to contribute a dramatic story about a brown boy coming of age that could impact not only the way people look at brown boys, but potentially our criminal justice system,” says Lee.
+“Monster is an opportunity to contribute a dramatic story about a brown boy coming of age that could impact not only the way people look at brown boys but potentially our criminal justice system,” says Lee.
 “Maybe we can change the way kids are locked up.
 Maybe we can change the over-sentencing of juveniles.
 We had to stay with it and make it happen.”

 This project — her Tonik Productions teamed with John Legend’s Get Lifted Film Co. and Bron Studios to produce this drama — is in line with the mission-driven work she adores.
 “And I’m unapologetic about that,” Lewis Lee says.
 “I am blessed to be in a position to create content and media.
 I feel a real responsibility to create something that moves the human condition forward in a positive way.
-I hope in the work that I do, it’s entertaining, but that we’re getting messages out there to impact our world and make it better.”
+I hope in the work that I do it’s entertaining, but that we’re getting messages out there to impact our world and make it better.”

 Toward the back of the gallery space is a makeshift photo studio, and people like director Anthony Hemingway are coming in for portraits.
-This year, the festival has a record 39 projects that either feature black people as the first, second or third lead, has a black director, black producers or black writers.
-This is a moment and everyone here is buzzing about it.
+This year, the festival has a record 39 projects that either feature black people as the first, second or third lead, or has a black director, black producers or black writers.
+This is a moment, and everyone here is buzzing about it.